mgregorich/PRONET/README.md

 investigative files to conduct the simulation study and reproduce its results.

+**Folders**

+- *main*: contains the code and r functions for the simulation study
+- *auxiliary*: contains additional R Markdown reports for examining individual aspects of the simulation study
+- *figures*: contains layout graphics

+## Usage

+The main folder *main* contains all the necessary codes and R functions that are required to carry out the simulation study.

+- **00_main.R** - main file to carry out the simulation
+- **01_data_generation.R*** - data generation of the individual specific networks and the linear outcome
+- **02_data_analysis.R** - applies the most common methods of network inference for predictive modelling and our proposed approach to a generated dataset
+- **03_summarize_results.R** - summarizes results across iterations
+- **04_report_results.Rmd** - R Markdown report containing simulation results
+- **x_functions.R** - all R functions used in code
+- **x_setup.R** - parameter and folder structure setup

 ## Installation

 You can install the development version from GitHub: